greglarious/pendant/README.md

 ```
    This method will call drawAnimation multiple times to present the animation fading from dim to bright and back to dim.
 Then, it will sleep for a period of time.
 The first 3 parameters are the same as drawAnimation.
    fadeStep - is how quickly to adjust the brightness.
 Suggested values are between 1 and 3
-   sleepWhenDown - is how many milliseconds to sleeep
+   sleepWhenDone - is how many milliseconds to sleep